Internship Preparation Program (IPP)

-Project RAISE facilitates the Summer Internship Program (SIP) for RAISE Transfer Program (RTP) students to obtain paid summer internships or opportunities in STEM fields.
-SIP will help students apply learning from their classroom and laboratory to the workplace, build a professional network, and gain skills needed to find jobs in STEM after graduation.
+IPP is offered to students that participate in the RAISE Transfer Program (RTP) throughout the academic year.
+IPP will help students apply learning from their classroom and laboratories to the workplace and research settings, build a professional network, and gain skills needed to find internships.

-- Meet and provide regular updates to the Academic Success Coordinator via email or appointments.
+- Meet and provide regular updates to the Academic Success Coordinator or other Project RAISE staff member via email or appointments.

-- Get resume and cover letter reviewed by at least a career specialist.
+- Get resume and cover letter reviewed by a career specialist.

 - Schedule a mock interview.

-- Apply to various STEM paid summer internship opportunities.
+- Apply to various STEM paid internship opportunities.

 - Complete the Internship Placement Form outlining commitment to the opportunity within the first 2 weeks of your internship.

-- Provide regular updates to the Project RAISE Academic Success Coordinator each month througout the summer.
+- Provide regular updates to the Project RAISE Academic Success Coordinator each month througout the internship

 Internship Site Responsibilities